vitek-karas/core-setup/Documentation/design-docs/native-hosting-initialize.md

 ## New `hostfxr` APIs

 Terminology:
 * "native host" - the code which uses the proposed APIs.
-Typically a native (C++) application, but can really be any "non .NET Core" code.
+Can be any non .NET Core application (.NET Core applications have easier ways to perform these scenarios).
 * "host context" - state which `hostfxr` creates and maintains and represents a logical operation on the hosting components.
 * "hosting components" - shorthand for .NET Core hosting components.
 Typically refers to `hostfxr` and `hostpolicy`.
 Sometimes also referred to simply as "host".

+All the proposed APIs will be exports of the `hostfxr` library and will use the same calling convention as existing `hostfxr` exports.
+The names shown are the exact export names (no mangling).

 ### Initialize host context